 - When your newborn is pooping meconium (black tar poop), to keep it from sticking to your baby’s skin.

 - When your baby has diarrhea, to prevent irritation from the stool.

-- When your baby is teething, has a cold, or is taking antibiotics because their stools may be looser.
+- When your baby is teething, has a cold, or is taking antibiotics, causing looser stools.

 - If your baby has sensitive skin and gets rashes often, you may want to use it at every diaper change.

-- You may also want to consider using diaper cream regularly every night.
-Especially for babies who are sleeping for long stretches, overnight is the time when their skin has the most exposure to moisture and excrement, so their chance of developing a rash increases then (source).
+- You may also want to consider using diaper cream regularly every night — especially for babies who are sleeping for long stretches.
+Overnight is the time when their skin has the most exposure to moisture and excrement, so their chance of developing a rash increases then (1).